 Mozilla Thunderbird 3.1.x < 3.1.5 Multiple Vulnerabilities

-The remote host has an email client installed that is vulnerable to multiple attack vectors.
+The remote host has a web browser installed that is vulnerable to multiple attack vectors.

-Versions of Mozilla Thunderbird 3.1.x prior to 3.1.5 are affected by the following vulnerabilities : - Multiple memory safety bugs could lead to memory corruption, potentially resulting in arbitrary code execution.
+Versions of Thunderbird 3.1.x earlier than 3.1.5 are potentially affected by multiple vulnerabilities : - Multiple memory safety bugs could lead to memory corruption, potentially resulting in arbitrary code execution.
 (MFSA 2010-64) - By passing an excessively long string to 'document.write' it may be possible to trigger a buffer overflow condition resulting in arbitrary code execution on the remote system.
-(MFSA 2010-65) - A use-after-free error in 'nsBarProp' could allow arbitrary code execution on the remote system.
-(MFSA 2010-66) - A dangling pointer vulnerability in 'LookupGetterOrSetter' could allow arbitrary code execution.
+(MFSA 2010-65) - A use-after-free error in nsBarProp could allow arbitrary code execution on the remote system.
+(MFSA 2010-66) - A dangling pointer vulnerability in LookupGetterOrSetter could allow arbitrary code execution.
 (MFSA 2010-67) - It is possible to steal information from a site in a different domain using modal calls.
 (MFSA 2010-69) - It is possible to establish a valid SSL connection to a remote host, provided the SSL certificate was created with a common name containing a wild card followed by the partial IP address of the remote host.
 (MFSA 2010-70) - A function used to load external libraries on the Windows platform could allow loading of unsafe DLL's thus allowing binary planting attack.
 (MFSA 2010-71) - The SSL implementation allows servers to use Diffie-Hellman mode (DHE) with a very short key length.
 Such key lengths could be easily breakable with modern hardware.
 (MFSA 2010-72)